openvswitch/ovs/INSTALL.md

   - A supported Linux kernel version.
 Please refer to [README.md] for a list of supported versions.

-    The Open vSwitch datapath requires bridging support (CONFIG_BRIDGE) to be built as a kernel module.
-(This is common in kernels provided by Linux distributions.)
-The bridge module must not be loaded or in use.
-If the bridge module is running (check with "lsmod | grep bridge"), you must remove it ("rmmod bridge") before starting the datapath.

     For optional support of ingress policing, you must enable kernel configuration options NET_CLS_BASIC, NET_SCH_INGRESS, and
     NET_ACT_POLICE, either built-in or as modules.
 (NET_CLS_POLICE is obsolete and not needed.)

-    To use GRE tunneling on Linux 2.6.37 or newer, kernel support for GRE demultiplexing (CONFIG_NET_IPGRE_DEMUX) must be compiled in or available as a module.
-Also, on kernels before 3.11, the ip_gre module, for GRE tunnels over IP (NET_IPGRE), must not be loaded or compiled in.
+    On kernels before 3.11, the ip_gre module, for GRE tunnels over IP (NET_IPGRE), must not be loaded or compiled in.

     To configure HTB or HFSC quality of service with Open vSwitch, you must enable the respective configuration options.